VamsiU987/ros_camera/README.md

 # ROS 2 Image Publisher–Subscriber System

-A simple ROS 2 project that publishes image frames from a camera (or synthetic source) and processes them in a subscriber node by overlaying timestamps and saving results to disk.
+A ROS 2–based image streaming project where a publisher node sends image frames and a subscriber node processes and saves them with timestamp metadata.

 ---

 ## Overview

-This project implements a small distributed system using ROS 2 with two Python nodes:
+This project implements a small distributed system using **ROS 2** and **Python**:

+- **Publisher node**
-- **Publisher node**: Continuously captures images from a webcam (or generates synthetic images if the camera is unavailable) and publishes them over a ROS 2 topic.
+  Captures images from a webcam (or generates synthetic images if the camera is unavailable) and publishes them continuously over a ROS 2 topic.

+- **Subscriber node**
-- **Subscriber node**: Receives the images, overlays a timestamp, saves the processed images to disk, and records metadata for each saved image.
+  Subscribes to the image stream, overlays a timestamp on each frame, saves the processed images to disk, and records metadata in a JSON file.

-The system demonstrates basic inter-node communication, image processing with OpenCV, and file output handling.
+The project is designed to be easy to run, inspect, and verify, following the requirements of the provided task documentation.

 ---

 ## Prerequisites

-- **ROS 2** (Foxy Fitzroy or newer) installed and sourced
+Before cloning the project, ensure the following are available on your system:

+### Common (All Platforms)
 - **Python 3**
-- **OpenCV for Python**
+- **ROS 2** (Foxy Fitzroy or newer)
-- **NumPy**
+- **Git**

+### Linux
-- **ffmpeg** (required only for a known VirtualBox webcam initialization workaround on Linux VMs)
+- `ffmpeg` (used for webcam initialization in some VM environments)

+### macOS
+- Homebrew package manager

+### Windows
+- Windows 10 or newer
+- ROS 2 installed via the official Windows installer
+- Command Prompt or PowerShell

 ---